 Typically the bacteria grow in warm environment that is stagnant or when the water is not changed regularly.
 The bacteria can also thrive in water that does not have sufficient disinfectant.
 Unfortunately, chlorine by itself may not stop the growth of the bacteria, and other disinfectants have to be used.
 Some of the especially high-risk areas of a hotel or resort that can be breeding grounds of the Legionnaires bacteria are hot tubs and pools, showers, fountains and cooling towers.

 An investigation can help locate the source of the contamination and infection, but merely sourcing the contaminant on the hotel premises does not mean that the hotel is automatically liable.
 Locating the bacteria on the hotel premises does not necessarily mean that the guest was exposed to the pathogen on the hotel premises.

 If you or a loved one contracted Legionnaires disease at a hotel or resort, you may be able to file a personal injury claim for damages for all your losses.
 These damages can include medical costs, lost income as a result of the illness, and pain and suffering.
 To have a successful claim, you will need to be able to prove that the infection occurred at the hotel, and that it was a result of the property owner’s negligence.
 This is not as easy to prove as it may seem, and the property owner will have a legal team that work to minimize or eliminate the owner’s liability for your injuries.

 It’s important to speak with an Atlanta personal injury attorney before you take any legal action to protect your nights after a Legionnaires disease infection.
-Talk to an Atlanta personal injury attorney at the Katz Law Firm and get a free evaluation of your case.
+Talk to an Atlanta personal injury attorney at the Katz Personal Injury Lawyers and get a free evaluation of your case.